Cancer Prevention Begins At Your Plate

-Epidemiological studies have established a relationship between consuming diet rich in plant-based products such as fruits, vegetables, whole grains, legumes, etc to decreased risk of developing various types of cancer.
+Epidemiological studies have established a relationship between consuming a diet rich in plant-based products such as fruits, vegetables, whole grains, legumes, etc to a decreased risk of developing various types of cancer.
 Studies have indicated that by increasing the amount of plant-based food in the diet, as many as 75% of colorectal cancers can be prevented.
-Plant-based diet has a chemo-preventive property, which means plant-based molecules are known to interfere with development of certain types of cancer.
+A plant-based diet has a chemo-preventive property, which means plant-based molecules are known to interfere with the development of certain types of cancer.

 Red Meat: There is a strong relationship between red meat, processed meat and colon and colorectal cancers.

-The heterocyclic amines that are formed when cooking meat have also been correlated with breast cancer.
+The heterocyclic amines that are formed when cooking meat has also been correlated with breast cancer.

-Omega-fats: omega 3-fatty acids (DHA and EPA), Flax seed oil and DHA from sea weeds, sea food, fish oil, etc is known to have protective function against breast cancer.
+omega 3-fatty acids (DHA and EPA), Flaxseed oil and DHA from seaweeds, seafood, fish oil, etc are known to have a protective function against breast cancer.

-Vitamins: Vitamins are known to aid in specific metabolic functions and protect the body against many conditions including cancer.
-Vitamins may be water or fat soluble.
+Vitamins are known to aid in specific metabolic functions and protect the body against many conditions including cancer.
+Vitamins may be water or fat-soluble.
 Among all the vitamins, Vitamin B12 and Vitamin D seem to be discussed largely in the context of Cancer.
 In a prospective study, lower levels of B12 were associated with breast cancer.
-It is needless to say that maintaining normal balance of vitamin reservoir in the body, especially vitamin D and B12 may be the soldiers that help guard the cells from cellular damage.
+It is needless to say that maintaining a normal balance of vitamin reservoir in the body, especially vitamin D and B12 may be the soldiers that help guard the cells against cellular damage.

 Vitamin C: At very high doses, Vitamin C (ascorbic acid) is toxic to cancer cells.
 Intravenous use of vitamin C for cancer therapy has also been explored as an adjuvant therapy to treat cancer.

-Probiotics: It is known that beneficial bacteria in the gut are extremely useful in not only maintaining a healthy gut, but also renders immunity against pathogens, helps produce useful enzymes etc. The gut health is directly proportional to the diet we consume.
-Foods rich in fiber promote the growth of beneficial bacteria.
-Studies indicate that probiotic bacteria are known to reduce the levels of pro-carcinogenic enzymes such as nitro-reductases and azo-reductaces.
+Probiotics: It is known that beneficial bacteria in the gut are extremely useful in not only maintaining a healthy gut but also renders immunity against pathogens, helps produce useful enzymes etc. Gut health is directly proportional to the diet we consume.
+Foods rich in fibre promote the growth of beneficial bacteria.
+Studies indicate that probiotic bacteria are known to reduce the levels of pro-carcinogenic enzymes such as nitro-reductases and azo-reductase.
 In simple words, probiotics are helpful in creating an acidic pH in the lower colon, thereby reducing the risk of colon cancer.